TrickyyRL/Jeem/README.md

 ### New Feature!
 More LLM Model Options!

 I have added some new models into this program.
-Check them out in the current models section 👍🤖
+Check them out in the models section 👍🤖

 ## 🎛️ Modes